gilbus/genuprimer/MANUAL.md

         console.
 If an existing file is specified its contents will be overwritten.
         Results are written as comma separated values (.csv).
 See Result-Section below.

-  -p prefix, --primerfiles prefix
+  `-p prefix, --primerfiles prefix`
-                        Prefix for the files where the primer pairs will be written to, if new ones are generated, or location of existing ones (see --keep-primer) with suffixes
+        Prefix for the files where the primer pairs will be written to, if new ones are generated, or location of existing ones, see next option, with suffixes '_left.fas' and '_right.fas'.
-                        '_left.fas' and '_right.fas'. (default: genuprimer)
+        See Examples-Section below.

   `--keep-primer`
         If this option is omitted no new primers will be generated.
 Instead, existing primer pairs,